Fancy Gap is a small town just off the Blue Ridge Parkway in Virginia. The name stayed in my head until I conjured up this short story

 Once, I asked her, “Why do you cheat on him?”

 “Yes, your husband.
-Why cheat on him?”
+Why are you cheating on him?”

 “The day I met Hector he wore wool slacks, a blue pin striped dress shirt, a navy sweater draped over his shoulders and loafers.
-A pulled together look only a model carried off.
-Hector did.”
+A pulled together look only a model carried off, hector did.”

 I grew impatient for a real answer mesmerized by her words.